(4) Second Interview

 What is the date for the Second Interview in the 2022 round?

-The date of the Second Interview will be published in early 2022
+The date of the Second Interview is Saturday 30 April 2022.

 How do you mark the Second Interview?